 1. Identify your child’s needs.

 Ultimately, you know your child better than anyone else.
-You know your child’s strengths and weaknesses.
+You know their strengths and weaknesses.
 Your parental knowledge will provide a solid foundation for understanding what works best for your child and what doesn’t.

 If your child has not been assessed, it is a wise decision to do so prior to homeschooling.
 An assessment will help you understand more clearly your child needs and how to meet them.
 If your child has already received a diagnosis, then you should educate yourself about how to help a child with this diagnosis learn effectively.